-Assault - Physical & Verbal
+Assault/Battery - Physical & Verbal

-Physical assault includes intentionally causing or attempting to cause physical harm to another through force or violence: Verbal assault is a communicated intent to inflict physical or other harm toward a person, building, property or activity.
+Physical battery includes intentionally causing or attempting to cause physical harm to another through force or violence: Verbal assault is a communicated intent to inflict physical or other harm toward a person, building, property or activity.

 1st Violation 1 to 10-day suspension, possible recommendation for long-term suspension or expulsion; possible removal from WTC.
 Notification of home school and police.